banner image

 Why do people go to therapy?

-What can I expect during the therapy session?
+What can I expect in the first session?

 What benefits can I expect from working with a therapist?